 Under FERPA, a school must provide a parent with an opportunity to inspect and review his or her child's education records within 45 days following its receipt of a request.
 A school is required to provide a parent with copies of education records, or make other arrangements, if a failure to do so would effectively prevent the parent from obtaining access to the records.

-To ensure data security, PowerSchool provides limited ability to amend data through the use of select PowerSchool Products (e.g., PowerSchool Registration).
+To ensure data security, PowerSchool provides limited ability to amend data through the use of select PowerSchool Products (e.g., PowerSchool Enrollment).
 Within your sole discretion, you can allow parents, legal guardians, and eligible students, who are over eighteen years of age, to view and/or download student’s data through the PowerSchool Products that support this capability.
 In the event there is any erroneous data contained in the student record, PowerSchool advises parents, legal guardians, and eligible students to contact you to update the erroneous data.

 Data Privacy Enforcement